CalumLonie/velogames-ultimate-team/README.md

 This code can handle the files for the Superclassico, Women's Classics, Classics Squads and Stage Races events.
 The Grand Tour events and Ultimate Squad calculations still need their own specific files.
 The old files are now in an Archive_Files folder, and the results have now been grouped into a folder for their year.

+UPDATE 15/03/2022

+I have now written the VUTfiltering code, which does the same as my SQL files and so makes them redundant.
+These files are now in the Archive_Files folder.